bottlesdevs/components/README.md

 # Components
 Repository for Bottles components

+> ⚠️ On **July 3, 2021**, Bottles switched to yaml format for all config and manifest files.
+The old json format will be abandoned by Bottles on **July 14, 2021**, making the repositories inaccessible to versions of Bottles prior to `2021.7.3-treviso`.

 ## Why a centralized repository?
 With a centralized repository we can provide some data such as the checksum, which is useful for validate downloads.